influxdata/telegraf/plugins/inputs/prometheus/README.md

   ## - prometheus.io/path: If the metrics path is not /metrics, define it with this annotation.
   ## - prometheus.io/port: If port is not 9102 use this annotation
   # monitor_kubernetes_pods = true
-  ## Get the list of pods to scrape from either:
+  ## Get the list of pods to scrape with either the scope of
-  ##    - version 1 (default): the kubernetes watch api (cluster-wide)
+  ## - cluster: the kubernetes watch api (default), no need to specify
-  ##    - version 2: the local cadvisor api (node-wide); for scalability.
+  ## - node: the local cadvisor api; for scalability.
 Note that the environment variable NODE_IP must be set to the host IP.
+  # pod_scrape_scope = "cluster"
+  ## Only for node scrape scope: interval in seconds for how often to get updated pod list for scraping
+  # pod_scrape_interval = 60
   # monitor_kubernetes_pods_version = 1
   ## Restricts Kubernetes monitoring to a single namespace
   ##   ex: monitor_kubernetes_pods_namespace = "default"